gaulinsoft/fusion/README.md

 # [fusion](http://www.fusionlang.org/): A language superset that brings together JavaScript, HTML, and CSS

-Fusion utilizes various language components of JavaScript, HTML, and CSS to provide more robust and maintainable code.
+Fusion utilizes various language features of JavaScript, HTML, and CSS to provide more robust and maintainable code.
-This superset provides a very natural development platform that seamlessly transitions between JavaScript, HTML, and CSS.
+This superset aims for a very natural development platform that seamlessly transitions between each language.
+It not only makes source code easier to understand and maintain, but can also remove the need for JavaScript libraries to construct DOM elements using document fragments and innerHTML.
+Fusion is also designed to work natively with the DOM, which can assist libraries such as jQuery or eliminate the need for them altogether.
-It also has an optional lightweight DOM library (3KB, gzipped) that can be included to further simplify your code.
+To facilitate this transition, an optional lightweight DOM library (3KB, gzipped) is provided to further simplify your code.

 ## Features